Skip to content

 NILGOSC invests in a range of different companies.
 The shares that NILGOSC owns entitle it to vote at shareholder meetings.

-NILGOSC believes that, as a responsible investor, it has a legitimate interest in the management and corporate governance of the companies in which it invests and supports the use of voting as a means of expressing concern over environmental, social or governance (ESG) issues.
+NILGOSC believes that, as a responsible investor, it has a legitimate interest in the management of the companies in which it invests and supports the use of voting as a means of expressing concern over environmental, social or governance (ESG) issues.
 By exercising its right to vote at company meetings, NILGOSC seeks to improve corporate behaviour and protect shareholder value, by maintaining effective shareholder oversight of directors and company policies, which is the process on which the current system of corporate governance depends.

 How NILGOSC Votes